XRS-DPP/my-portfolio/README.md

 ## My Portfolio
-An app that showcase a little about me and my projects.
+An app that showcases a bit about me and my projects.

 ## __Link To the Hosted Version__
 [camille-dpp.netlify.app](https://camille-dpp.netlify.app/)

 ## __Introduction__:
+Welcome to my portfolio!
+This app highlights who I am, the skills I’ve developed, and the projects I’ve worked on.
+It serves as a personal introduction and a showcase of my work.

 ## Getting Started